razvanz/node-eventstore-client/README.md

 ## Porting .Net Task to Node.js

-I used Promise to replace .Net Task, so when executing an async command, i.e. appendToStream you'll have to wait for result/error like this:
+.Net Task have been replace with Promise.
+When executing an async command, i.e. appendToStream you can use then/catch to wait for result/error.

+*Example*

     connection
       .appendToStream('myStream', client.expectedVersion.any, events, userCredentials)